This is nothing to LOL about!

 Daniel watched as the two warriors attacked the golem with both flair and style.
 He couldn't seem to get the smile from off of his face, it'd been so long since he'd fought anything other than swine and other minor creatures, and he was trapped inside a sea of nostalgia from his younger days.
 It was finally his turn to attack, but looking at the health bar of the beast made him slightly unsettled.
 It was enough that he wasn't sure the next attack would be a sure-fire kill, but he was certain that anything below the goliath's nonexistent neck wouldn't be enough.
 What was worse, if he missed then the golem would have a clear shot of one or two of the players, and that would do some pretty massive damage, maybe even proving to be fatal.
 He brought his glowing sword down to his waist and took a deep breath, knowing that it was all or nothing.

-” He thrust his sword forward into the face of the golem, which was rather high off of the ground (or rather, higher than he thought it was from his previous vantage points).
+Then, suddenly, he dashed forward as fast as he could.
+He let out an incredible battle cry, and inadvertent one that was brought on by adrenaline.
+Then, when he was somewhat close to the golem, he jumped, took hold of his sword with both hands, brought it down to his stomach, and then yelled, “SWITCH! ” He thrust his sword forward into the face of the golem, which was rather high off of the ground (or rather, higher than he thought it was from his previous vantage points).
 The sword pierced the rock as was expected, but after that there were a few moments of silence.
 The world felt still, and all Daniel could hear was his heartbeat as he hung from the sword so high off of the ground.
 He feared that, at any moment, the golem would emit a loud roar and kill him effortlessly.
 He feared that the golem would spontaneously react and kill one of the other two.
 He feared the worst.
 His face slowly rotated to the right as he shook uncontrollably.
 He was scared to see what the health indicator had to show.
 He knew that he was only delaying the inevitable, but it wasn’t something he had complete control over.

 Gray.
 Normally filled with green, yellow or red, the health indicator was completely and utterly gray.
 Daniel was immobile.
 He wasn’t able to control the ecstasy that he felt, and thus, it took him over.
 Initially, his face showed shock and he became immobile.
 Then the shock was replaced with surprise, and the surprise replaced with rapture.
 Again, it was a nostalgic feeling that he had, reminding him of days of old when he would challenge in incredibly tough boss, dying again and again, only to prevail in the end.
 It was a childish reaction, but it was all he could manage.
 He looked above the golem’s head to see in the word “Congratulations!” in a glorious gold color.
 Promptly, the Golem started to disintegrate into a mass of small transient golden orbs of light from the head down.